Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Monte Carlo Study

-Figure \ref{fig_size_both} depicts the simulated coverage rates in the case of $p=10$ and $p=100$ regressors for total sample sizes of $n=400$ and $n=2000$.
-The rates for $n=400$ can sometimes drop to around 90\% but overall coverage is still decent.
-For $n=2000$, the confidence intervals have at least nominal size with coverage ranging from 95\% to 100\% depending on $z$.
-Thus, the theoretical large sample guarantee in Theorem \ref{thm_Coverage1} seems to approximate the finite sample behavior reasonably well in these designs.
 Figure \ref{fig_power_all} depicts the power curves for two different heterogeneous effect parameters $\theta(z_0)$ and $\theta(z_1)$ for $p=10$ and $p=100$ at sample sizes $n=400$ and $n=2000$. $\theta(z_0)$ corresponds to an area with larger uncertainty regarding the partially identified parameter, i.e.~it is integrated over the range of the heterogeneity with the largest share of unobserved outcomes while $\theta(z_1)$ integrates over the range with the largest share of observed outcomes.
 The difference in uncertainty can also be seen in Figure \ref{fig_example1_both}.
 The results show that the power curves are close to zero around the null for all sample size and designs reflecting the conservativeness of the inferential method.
 However, power converges quickly to 100\% when moving away from the null.
 Power is lower for smaller sample sizes and a larger amount of possible confounding variables as expected.
 Moreover, in the $z=z_0$ case for which the share of missing outcome is larger, confidence intervals have lower power compared to the $z=z_1$ case that is closer to the case of point identification.
 Overall, intervals seem to perform reasonably well for different degrees of identification in the overall heterogeneous effect but being closer to point identification tends to yield more power in finite samples.